Table of contents

-You have to work with the customer and a little composure will go a long way in re-establishing their trust in you during the service recovery process.
+Fixing customer complaints in a calm and composed manner will go a long way in re-establishing their trust in you and reducing their negative experience.

-Do not be surprised if a customer makes a request that sounds extreme or absurd.
+Do not be surprised if you find some extreme or absurd customer issues or requests.
 You have to be mentally prepared not to dismiss it immediately.

 If you are in no position to give them what they want, get them to settle for something almost like it.
 Show them that you went an extra mile for them.

 You can be fair to a customer only if nothing has gone wrong.
 When you’re dealing with a disgruntled customer, you will have to delight them as well.

 Only making up for what they have lost won’t improve their customer experience.
 Go a step ahead and create a memory for them.
 Always remember that the service breakdown was caused by you and you should be glad to have the opportunity to correct it.
 Many customers would rather abandon you in the face of failure.

 Remember you aren’t doing them a favor

 You’re not doing anything special for the customer.
 You’re just ensuring things are the way they should’ve been in the first place.